The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Electricity and waste to energy facilities are the largest individual emission sources.
 In Massachusetts, and across the northeast, the larger power plants are regulated under the Regional Greenhouse Gas Initiative (RGGI).
 Since RGGI was enacted in 2009, both electric sector GHGs and wholesale prices have declined about 30%.
 The decline was principally caused by reduced generation from oil and coal, and increased generation from natural gas, renewables, and nuclear, as well as by energy efficiency.
 Text version of the above graphic

 Vehicle Miles Traveled (VMT) has grown steadily for the last few decades.
 Economic recessions or growth, fluctuating gas prices, better communications technology, changes in consumer transportation preference, and other factors affect VMT in any given year.
 The transportation sector is the largest source of carbon dioxide emissions in the Commonwealth.
 Reducing VMTs or increasing fuel-efficient vehicles – including the growth of electric vehicles – is critically important to reducing our state’s carbon footprint.
-Text version of the above graph
+Text version of the below graph